Applifier/unity-ads-helper/README.md

 }
 ```

+Now lets add the script to your scene.
+Create a new GameObject in your main scene and rename it to UnityAdsExample.
+Then add the UnityAdsExample script to it.

 The UnityAdsHelper should only be initialized once within your game, ideally when your game first starts up.
 In any case, the UnityAdsHelper is capable of managing its own instances, and persists across scene loads.
 So there will only ever be one UnityAdsHelper at a time in your game, and Unity Ads will only be initialized once.

 > **Pro Tip: Designing for User Experience**